-Executive Summary: Certificates
+Executive Summary:

+Certificates

-This document describes the results achieved in Task 4.2 (Certificates) of project FP6-015905 (MOBIUS), co-funded by the European Commission within the Sixth Framework Programme.
+This document describes the results achieved in Tasks 4.2 (Certificates) and 4.3 (Generation of Certificates) of project FP6-015905 (MOBIUS), co-funded by the European Commission within the Sixth Framework Programme.
 Full information on this project, including the contents of this deliverable, is available online at http://mobius.inria.fr.